cartierzhou/frank.lovecch.io/thoughts/_posts/2010-05-08-the-star-spangled-banner.markdown

 ---
-layout: layout
+layout: post
-header: the star spangled banner
+main: false
+status: completed
+category: thoughts
+back: thoughts.html
+title: star-spangled.
 quote: Oh, see can you say?
-back: writings.html
+when: 8 May 2010
 ---

 I have never been emotionaly moved by a live performance of the song.
 You can call it un-American, maybe even Communist, but I spent a great deal of hours researching performances on YouTube, and eventually figured out what made them so uninspiring.